lorikayman/RebisTheory/src/lib/rebis_theory.md

 ##### Application of Magic

 In relation to alchemy and, notably, [Owlites](), on Cradle knights have in possession vials, whose contents inflict status effects, including curse.
 In the announcement of [Wizard Prize Box](https://forums.spiralknights.com/en/node/124845) we are given information, that it is an established magic-focused guilds of knights which had originally created those vials: `The wizarding guilds, with the help of the Owlite faction, have long been responsible for helping to manufacture some of the more volatile potions used by knights daily.
 Spiral HQ has conjured spellbinding items to help resupply these extraordinary knights` ([Wizarding Ways](https://forums.spiralknights.com/en/node/124845)).
-Seemingly, this is a knowledge recovered from the Owlite strata, such as an [Eternal Study](https://wiki.spiralknights.com/Edger).
+Seemingly, this is a knowledge recovered from the Owlite stratum, such as an [Eternal Study](https://wiki.spiralknights.com/Edger).
 It is due to the phrase of `to manufacture some of the more volatile potions used by knights daily` we believe, it is the context of Clockworks' traversal and corresponding acquisition of the vial.
 From this, we can conclude, that the vial, and, potentially, other usable items are the result of other knight perishing in Clockworks.

 Such gear being: